Chia-Network/clvm_rs/README.md

 The rust code replaces `run_program` and `CLVMObject`.

-In order to run the unit tests, one has to pass `--no-default-features` to `cargo test`:
+In order to run the unit tests, run:

 ```
-cargo test --no-default-features
+cargo test
 ```